California Rare Fruit Growers, San Diego Chapter

 Everyone who has not yet renewed their

-2026 San Diego chapter dues - has now had 3 months to renew - or make other arrangements.
+2026 San Diego chapter dues - 2 weeks to renew - or make other arrangements.

-Please note: As of March 31, 2026 - if your chapter membership lapses, your grace period is over, and we will have to archive your existing contact information; and newsletter delivery will cease.
+Please note: As of March 31, 2026 - if your chapter membership lapses, your grace period will be over, and we will have to archive your existing contact information; and newsletter delivery will cease.

 Everyone who was current in 2025 - can still renew their 2026 CRFG membership online.
 If you have difficulty logging in, please contact the secretary.